Cloud infrastructure

 The calibration corpus is the next big lock-in.
 Phase-2 will commit several thousand euros of Vertex AI compute and tens of millions of rows into neumatics-prod's BigQuery nexus_calibration_corpus dataset.
 Once there, every later analytics surface, every reasoning audit trail, every Reading-shape downstream of it inherits the dataset's location, partitioning, schema, and CMEK posture.
 Reshaping after the fact means rewriting the writers, the readers, the workflows, and the manifests.
 Reshaping before Phase-2 fires is a few days of DDL and IAM.
 We chose now.

 Compliance retrofit is a step-function expense.
 CMEK on Firestore is destroy-and-recreate.
 VPC Service Controls require an organisation.
 ISO 27701 + 42001 audits require an immutable audit log from day one.
-Doing all of that now is a few days of org setup; doing it after launch is a quarter of remediation in 2027.
-The foundation lands before the launch surface attracts external traffic.
+Doing all of that now is a few days of org setup; doing it later is a quarter of remediation in 2027.
+The foundation lands ahead of the scale that would make the retrofit expensive.

 The order we recommend reading these pages is the order they sit in the table above: architecture for the spine, operations for the discipline, cost engineering for the dollar story, receipts for what landed and what is still ⏳.
 Each reads independently if you only have time for one.